-- Student basically understands the question and the poem, but the essay is not well focused or developed. - Description and paraphrasing outweigh textual analysis. - Erroneous and/or repetitive statements may intrude and weaken the overall quality of the essay. - May require significant inferences because the response is not always explicit. - An essay that does not address poetic language and devices must be good to merit a score of 5.
+- Student basically understands the question and the poem, but the essay is not well focused or developed. - Description and paraphrasing outweigh textual analysis. - Limited discussion of how poetic language and devices are used in the poem to communicate the theme. - Erroneous or repetitive statements or both may intrude and weaken the overall quality of the essay. - May require significant inferences because the response is not always explicit. - An essay that does not address poetic language and devices must be good to merit a score of 5.